 To make sure that project-related costs are reflected accurately on a quote-line level, link all project-related cost document lines with quote lines.
 Read more about how to link cost documents with quote lines and how to track that all relevant bills/expense lines are linked.

-Create invoices from quote or tasks
+Create invoices from quotes or tasks